NordicHPC/sonar/doc/HOWTO-KAFKA.md

 The working directory for the following is the root directory of the unpacked Kafka distribution, e.g., `kafka_2.13-3.9.0/`.

 NOTE!
-Currently Sonar has only been tested with Kafka 3.9.0.
-Kafka 4.0.0 may or may not work, it removed support for some older protocol versions.
+Sonar has been tested with Kafka 3.9.0, and 4.2.0; both work.
+Kafka 4 removed support for some older protocol versions.

 #### 2.13-3.9.0